ai-jong/SQLByte/README.md

 ![SQLByte: Elegant Networking in Swift](nvidia.png)

-SQLByte provides a powerful interface for integrating Gemini artificial intelligence capabilities into your iOS app, enabling seamless communication with advanced AI models.
+SQLByte provides a powerful interface for synchronizing and executing queries on a SQLite database.
+It acts as a wrapper that simplifies interaction with a local SQLite database, ensuring efficient handling of persistent local storage.

 - [Features](#features)
 - [Installation](#installation)